 Where in Amsterdam is accessible for coaches?

 - Artis Royal Zoo, Plantage Doklaan 38-40.
-Please note: exclusively for visitors of Artis Royal Zoo and the Dutch Resistance Museum (Verzetsmuseum).
-(18 places)
+Please note: from 1 March to 1 November exclusively for visitors of Artis Royal Zoo and the Dutch Resistance Museum (Verzetsmuseum).
+(18 spaces)

 - Gassan Diamonds, Nieuwe Uilenburgerstraat 173-175.
 Please note: exclusively for visitors to Gassan Diamonds.
 (20 places)

 There is also a PDF brochure that you can download and print, which includes a map of authorised parking spots and drop-off locations, as well as information about vehicle height restrictions in parts of the city.
-The brochure is in Dutch, English, German, and French:
+The brochure is in Dutch, English, German and French: Amsterdam for coaches (English) / Amsterdam für Reisebusse (German) / Amsterdam pour les cars de tourisme (French) (PDF, 3 MB).

-For daily traffic information and updates relevant to coaches in a variety of languages, go to Tourbuzz.nl.
+For daily traffic information and updates relevant to coaches in a variety of languages, go to Tourbuzz.

 Environmental zone: stringent checks from 2018